How to choose a massage table that is right for me?

 Their standard upholstery called Nature’s Touch upholstery which comes in only four colors is more like a vinyl, so it’s strong and emulates the feel and slide that natural leather would give.
 My personal opinion.

-Some only say they offer one or other upholstery but it’s worth asking them for the firmer more slidy covering to see if they’ll use in on the pregnancy table for example.
+Some only say they offer one or other upholstery but it’s worth asking them when you place your order for the firmer more slidy covering to see if they’ll use it on the pregnancy table for example.
+The point I’m trying to drive home is that I don’t want too much stretch in the upholstery as it hinders my under body work.

 For their tables of 76 cm and above you can purchase a vinyl covering for your table which is perfect if you plan to use an electric blanket in winter.